DoanNgocCuong/home/2_English/1_thi VSTEP/2_Speaking - Part 2 - Best Practices.md

 ![[Pasted image 20250209004903.png]]
 ### 3. Family:
-1. I am thinking about an activity for my parents 's wedding anniversary among three options: a party at a restaurant, going on holiday and a party at home.
-		-> I would like to tell the situation: my family are choosing an activity for my parents's wedding anniversary.
-There are 3 options: a party at a restaurant, going on holiday, a party at home.
-2. I suppose that a party at home would be the best choice because of some following reasons: / I think I will choose option 3.
-We celebrate aniversary for my parents at home.
-For some reasons:
+1. I am thinking about/ My situation is that ...
+There are 3 options: opt1, opt2, opt3.
+I think I will choose option 3 / I think ... is the best choice because ...
+Moreover, ... because - example.
+Also ..., because - example
+Hoặc:
 - Fristly: atmosphere
 -  Secondary: save money
-		- Finally/Moreover: freedom to decore and setting Another option:
+-  Finally/Moreover: freedom to decore and setting

+2. Another option: